American Indian law: an overview

-In U.S. law the term "Indians" refers generally to the indigenous peoples of the continent at the time of European colonization.
-"Alaska Natives" and "Native Hawaiians" refer to peoples indigenous to the areas occupied by those named states.
-The terms "tribe" or "band" designate a group of Indians of the same or similar heritage united in a community under one leadership or government and inhabiting a particular territory.
+In U.S. law the term "Indians" refers generally to the indigenous peoples of the North American continent at the time of European colonization.
+"Alaska Natives" and "Native Hawaiians" refer to peoples who are indigenous to the areas occupied by those named states.
+The terms "tribe" or "band" designate a group of indigenous people of the same or similar heritage united in a community under one leadership or government and inhabiting a particular territory.
 Because Indians have increasingly preferred "nation" or "people," the term "tribe" has become controversial.
 The terms used may vary from statute to statute and case to case as well.

 There are numerous federal statutes dealing with Indian rights and governance, such as the Indian Reorganization Act, and the Indian Civil Rights Act (also known as the Indian Bill of Rights).
 28 U.S.C. § 1360 deals with state civil jurisdiction in actions in which Native Americans are parties.